Fortaleza: Ecology and environment

 The vegetation of Fortaleza is typically coastal.
 The restinga areas are found in dune regions near the mouths of the Ceará, Cocó and Pacoti rivers, in the beds of which there is still a mangrove forest.
-In other green areas of the city, there is no longer native vegetation, consisting of varied vegetation, fruit trees more commonly.
+In other green areas of the city, there is no longer native vegetation, consisting of varied vegetation, fruit trees primarily.
 The city is home to seven environmental conservation units.
 These are the Sabiaguaba Dunes Municipal Natural Park, the Sabiaguaba Environmental Protection Area, the Maraponga Lagoon Ecological Park, the Cocó Ecological Park, the Ceará River Estuary Environmental Protection Area, the Environmental Protection Area of the Rio Pacoti and the Pedra da Risca do Meio Marine State Park.
 There is also, in the city, the Area of Relevant Ecological Interest of Sírio Curió, that protects the last enclave of Atlantic Forest in the urban zone.

 The Cocó River is part of the river basin of the east coast of Ceará and has a total length of about 50 km in its main area.
 The park is inserted in the area of greater environmental sensitivity of the city, where it is possible to identify geoenvironmental formations such as coastal plain, fluvial plain and surface of the coastal trays.
 The Cocó river mangrove is home to mollusks, crustaceans, fish, reptiles, birds and mammals.
 The park has a structure of visitation, with guides, ecological trails and equipment and events of environmental education and ecotourism.
 The Coaçu River, affluent of the river Cocó, forms in its bed the lagoon of the Precabura.

 The Rio Pacoti provides much of the water supply for Fortaleza.
 At the municipal boundary with Caucaia, the estuary of the Rio Ceará is covered by an environmental protection area (APA), which was set up in 1999.